th2-net/th2-conn-generic/conn-fix/README.md

 # Ignore if the tag ResetSeqNumFlag(141) is not available in the received Logon(A) message
 ignoreAbsenceOf141tag: false

-# If it is set to true (checked), the service does not store messages
+# If it is set to true (checked), the service will not store messages
 performanceMode: false

 # Create a new session after disconnecting on the server side